JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 of fellow-feeling for each other.
 Anyway, the Yollands and Rosanna always appeared to get on together, at the few chances they had of meeting, in a pleasant and friendly manner.
-The fact of Sergeant Cuff having traced the girl to THEIR cottage, set the matter of my helping his inquiries in quite a new light.
+The fact of Sergeant Cuff having traced the girl to _Their_ cottage, set the matter of my helping his inquiries in quite a new light.
 Rosanna had merely gone where she was in the habit of going; and to show that she had been in company with the fisherman and his family was as good as to prove that she had been